e-Garcia/PromptPilot/README.md

 ---

 ## ⚠️ Legal Disclaimer
-> This project was developed independently by Erick Garcia, Staff Android Engineer at Walmart Labs, during personal time using personal equipment.
-It is not affiliated with, sponsored by, or representative of Walmart Inc. or any of its proprietary tools or research.
-This open-source plugin does not use or reference any confidential, internal, or proprietary information.
+> This project was developed independently by Erick Josue Gabriel Garcia Garcia, Staff Android Engineer at Walmart Labs, during personal time using personal equipment.
+> It is not affiliated with, sponsored by, or representative of Walmart Inc. or any of its proprietary tools or research.
+> This open-source plugin does not use or reference any confidential, internal, or proprietary information.

 ---